 There you have it: a Viennese Christmas market.

-The “dictionary definition” is simply a collection of wooden stalls that sell traditional Christmas foods and beverages, honey, jams, other delicacies, candy and chocolate, decorations, handmade toys, jewellery, and many other arts and crafts…all during the weeks leading up to late December (and sometimes beyond).
+The “dictionary definition” is a collection of wooden stalls that sell traditional Christmas and seasonal foods & beverages to consume immediately, honey, jams & delicacies to take away, candy and chocolate, decorations, handmade toys, jewellery, clothing, ceramics, and many other arts and crafts.

 Taste not tack